Stoxum/casinocoin-dev-portal/content/concept-freeze.md

 * The counterparty can still receive payments from others on the frozen trust line.
 * The counterparty's offers to sell the currency issued on the frozen trust line are [considered unfunded](reference-transaction-format.html#lifecycle-of-an-offer).

 A financial institution can freeze the trust line linking it to a counterparty if that counterparty shows suspicious activity or violates the financial institution's terms of use.
-The financial institution should also freeze the counterparty in any other systems the financial institution operates that are connected to the CSC Ledger.
+The financial institution should also freeze the counterparty in any other systems the financial institution operates that are connected to the STM Ledger.
 (Otherwise, an address might still be able to engage in undesired activity by sending payments through the financial institution.)

 An individual address can freeze its trust line to a financial institution.
 This has no effect on transactions between the institution and other users.
 It does, however, prevent other addresses, including [operational addresses](concept-issuing-and-operational-addresses.html), from sending that financial institution's issuances to the individual address.
 This type of individual freeze has no effect on offers.